Rising water prompts state of local emergency and mandatory evacuations in Wood Buffalo | CBC News

 Rising water prompts state of local emergency and mandatory evacuations in Wood Buffalo

-Mandatory evacuations and a secondary state of local emergency have been declared in Wood Buffalo on Sunday after rising water levels created a high risk of flash flooding.
+Mandatory evacuations and a secondary state of local emergency were declared in Wood Buffalo on Sunday after rising water levels created a high risk of flash flooding.

 The Regional Municipality of Wood Buffalo in northern Alberta declared a secondary State of Local Emergency because of high water levels along the Athabasca, Snye and Clearwater Rivers.
 The emergency applies to all of Fort McMurray, Draper, and the lower townsite and Clearwater areas in their municipality.